RiedleroD/BASAV/Readme.md

 - NEW_BUCK creates a new bucket and CAN transfer one item from another bucket to it
 - BUCKSWAP swaps an item from one bucket to another item from another bucket
 - BUCKINSERT inserts an item from one bucket to an index in another bucket
 - DEL_BUCK deletes a bucket.
-If the bucket is not empty, nothing happens.
+If the bucket is not empty, nothing happens
+- PULL pulls an item from the end of a bucket into the variable space
+- PUSH pushes an item from the variable space onto a bucket
+- PULSH pulls an item from one bucket and onto another one
 - FIN ends the sorting

 The Algorithms only have access to unlimited variable space, the length of the initial array and these statements.